-Use one tablespoon of your chosen oil such as unrefined organic sesame oil, sunflower oil or coconut oil.
+Use one tablespoon of oil such as unrefined organic sesame oil, sunflower oil or coconut oil.
 You can add a teaspoon of tea tree oil or 1/4 teaspoon of limonene oil to an 8 oz. bottle of your pulling oil to gain other benefits and add a different flavor.
 Supplement companies are now providing products designed specifically for this purpose.
 Most people practice their oil pulling routine with coconut oil as the positive health effects of lauric acid are well-known.
 Olive oil is not one of the recommended oils.

 What time of day should you oil pull?

-The most effective oil pulling method is to do it first thing in the morning after waking up and before eating or drinking.
-You can rinse your mouth when finished and brush your teeth or eat.
+The most effective time of day is to do it first thing in the morning a few minutes after waking up and before eating or drinking.
+You can rinse your mouth with water or mouthwash when finished and brush your teeth or eat.
 There is no waiting period required after swishing the oil.

 How often should you oil pull?

-Most oral health practitioners feel that the benefits of oil pulling can be realized as part of a daily oral hygiene regimen that includes brushing and flossing can improve oral care.
-The oil pulling method will still benefit your oral health even if it is only done a few times a week.
+Many oral health practitioners feel that oil pulling with coconut oil as a part of a regular daily oral hygiene regimen that includes brushing and flossing can improve oral care.
+The oil pulling treatment will still benefit your dental health even if it is only done a few times a week.
 Obviously don’t skip the brushing or the flossing as there will still be some bacteria present in your mouth.
 You wouldn’t want your dentist to find any new cavities on those teeth during your next treatment.

-There is quite a long list of claimed benefits by many people including doctors, dentists, and other health practitioners.
-There is even published research to prove some of the claimed benefits.
+There is quite a long list of claimed improvements by many people including doctors, dentists, and other health practitioners.
+There is even published scientific research to support some of the claims.

 Many testimonials can be found online of people declaring positive results from oil pulling with coconut oil such as this article by Morgan Potts at mindbodygreen.com.

-Dr. Mercola describes oil pulling benefits for oral health.
+Dr. Mercola describes oil pulling for oral health.

-This included treating a blood disorder that he had been suffering from for more than 15 years.
-Dr. Karach also claimed the therapy alleviated arthritis pain he had been experiencing.
+This included treating a bad blood disorder that he had been suffering from for more than 15 years.
+Dr. Karach also claimed the therapy alleviated bad arthritis pain he had been experiencing.

-In his opinion, humans have the potential to live for 140-150 years if we can reduce toxins and disease-causing organisms in our body.
+In his opinion, humans have the potential to live for 140-150 years if we can decrease toxins and reduce harmful disease-causing organisms in our body.